Tutorial 1: Build a simple search application with Cortex Search¶

 - Let’s break down the arguments in this command:

-parameter specifies the columns that you will be able to filter search results on.
-This example filers onroom_type
+ATTRIBUTESparameter specifies the columns that you will be able to filter search results on.
+This example filers onroom_typeandamenitieswhen issuing queries to thelisting_textcolumn. - The

-parameters specify the user-provided warehouse and the desired freshness of the search service, respectively.
-This example specifies to use thecortex_search_tutorial_wh
+WAREHOUSEandTARGET_LAGparameters specify the user-provided warehouse and the desired freshness of the search service, respectively.
+This example specifies to use thecortex_search_tutorial_whwarehouse to create the index and perform refreshes, and to keep the service no more than'1 hour'behind the source tableAIRBNB_LISTINGS. - The

 Step 4: Create a Streamlit app¶